MBeijer/SDL/docs/README-amigaos4.md

 OpenGL renderer doesn't support render targets and blend modes "ADD" or "MOD".
 This is due to missing features in MiniGL.

-OpenGL ES 2.0 renderer is still a work in progress and has some open issues.

 ================================================================================
 Project page and bug tracker